ncatlab/nlab-content/pages/6/2/6/0/626/content.md

 The development and use of string diagram calculus pre-dates its graphical appearance in print, due to the difficulty of printing non-text elements at the time.

 > Many calculations in earlier works were quite clearly worked out with string diagrams, then painstakingly copied into equations.
-Sometimes, clearly graphical structures were described in some detail without actually being drawn: e.g. the construction of free compact closed categories in Kelly and Laplazas 1980 "Coherence for compact closed categories".
+Sometimes, clearly graphical structures were described in some detail without actually being drawn: e.g. the construction of free compact closed categories in Kelly and Laplaza's 1980 "Coherence for compact closed categories".

 > ([Pawel Sobocinski, 2 May 2017](http://angg.twu.net/categories-2017may02.html#.1))